aimee-mcneil-melville/ToDo-Full-Stack/README.md

       The rules section of [the Wikipedia article](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Rules) says that "any live cell with fewer than two live neighbours dies, as if by underpopulation".
 Implement the `isUnderPopulated()` function so that it determines whether the current cell does or doesn't have fewer than two live neighbours.

       To see whether you're returning the right responses, run the corresponding test.
-If you decide to read the test for clues, note that the one test is testing nine different scenarios, and expecting an appropriate (simple) response in each scenario.
-Read the test carefully, can you understand how it's testing so many scenarios in one test?
+If you decide to read the test for clues, note that the one test is testing nine different scenarios, and expecting an appropriate (simple!) response in each scenario.
+Read the test carefully -- can you understand how it's testing so many scenarios in one test?

-      Hint: this function does not require complicated logic, so if you're doing something complicated it might be a good idea to ask one of your facilitators to help make sure you're on the right track.
+      **Hint:** this function does not require complicated logic, so if you're doing something complicated it might be a good idea to ask one of your facilitators to help make sure you're on the right track.

       Once you have that running, use the same process to determine whether a cell is overpopulated or ressurectable.